Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Methods and Experiments

-MCC is an effective and meaningful combination of all four quantities TP, TN, FP, and FN, which ranges from $-1$ to $1$.
+MCC is an effective and meaningful combination of all four quantities TP, TN, FP, and FN, and ranges from $-1$ to $1$.
 The closer MCC is to $1$, the better the model performs \cite{chicco2021matthews}.
 MCC$=0$ shows that the model is a random guesser.
-The other evaluation metrics ACC, PR, RE, and F1 vary in the range $[0, 1]$.
+The other evaluation metrics ACC, PR, RE, and F1 vary in the $[0, 1]$ range.
 In a well-performing model, all of these evaluation metrics have values close to $1$.

-Finally, to show the performance of our proposed MIA classifiers in individual and collective modes at different classification thresholds $\theta$, we plot receiver operating characteristic (ROC) curve, which shows the changes of RE as a function of \textit{False Positive Rate} $\mbox{FPR} = \mbox{FP}/(\mbox{FP} + \mbox{TN})$ for different values of $\theta$.
+Finally, to show the performance of our proposed MIA classifiers in individual and collective modes at different classification thresholds $\theta$, we plot receiver operating characteristic (ROC) curve, which shows the changes of recall RE as a function of \textit{False Positive Rate} $\mbox{FPR} = \mbox{FP}/(\mbox{FP} + \mbox{TN})$ for different values of $\theta$.